cbrown5/cbrown5.github.io/_posts/2017-12-12-new-postdoc-phd-positions.md

 **For the PhD position** we are seeking someone interested in the study of threatened marine ecosystems, particularly seagrass meadows, and ecosystem management.
 Candidates may undertake field work or purely modelling/analytical based work.
 Candidates must be enthusiastic about the analysis of data and should be keen to learn the R program language if they do not already have skills in this area.

-Australian Resident applicants to Griffith's PhD program should have recieved Honours 1 or equivalent.
+Australian Resident applicants to Griffith's PhD program should have received Honours 1 or equivalent.
 A lead authored publication in a peer-reviewed journal will be helpful.

 International applicants to Griffith's PhD program must have led at least one peer-reviewed paper in an internationally recognised journal.